 What You Should Never Say When Shopping At A Furniture Store

-Even if Americans continue to prioritize furniture purchases, some shoppers may worry about whether they are asking the right questions or saying the right things prior to purchasing.
-After all, furniture purchases represent serious long-term investments for one's household.
-It's one thing if you regret a grocery store purchase; it's another thing to dump hundreds or thousands of dollars on items that will impact the overall look and comfort of your home.
-With that in mind, here are some things you should not say when you go furniture shopping.
+As Americans continue to prioritize furniture purchases, shoppers may worry about whether they are asking the right questions or saying the right things during the process.
+After all, furniture purchases represent serious long-term investments.
+With that in mind, here are some things you should avoid saying when furniture shopping.

 How much does this item cost?

 At first, inquiring directly about an item's price might seem perfectly sensible.
 After all, who wouldn't want to know what an item costs before they plan to make a purchase?
-However, you really shouldn't be waiting until you're speaking to a salesperson in a store before you know or want to know how much a given piece or furniture set costs.
+However, you really shouldn't be waiting until you're already speaking to a salesperson before knowing how much a given piece of furniture costs.

 Are there any special sales or discounts?